moja-global/About_moja_global/CONTRIBUTING.md

 We're so glad that you're thinking about contributing to moja global.
 We welcome your contributions!

-Following are some guidelines and instructions to assist you in contributing to our projects.
+Here are some guidelines and instructions for contributing to our projects.
+Please go through them before making a contribution.

 ## Code of Conduct